-2. Position the end of your hand-held transmitter 2-8 cm (1-3 inches) away from the HomeLink® Universal Transceiver surface (located on your overhead console) while keeping the red light in view.
+2. Position the end of your hand-held transmitter 2-8 cm (1-3 inches) away from the HomeLink® button you wish to program (located on your overhead console) while keeping the red light in view.

 3. Simultaneously press and hold both the HomeLink® and hand-held transmitter button.
 Do not release the buttons until step 4 has been completed.